nani92/WiFiGuard/ReadMe.txt

 What do we need?
 -service that will be work in background and waiting for actions with browser(apps)
-	*we should be able to turn on and off this service
+	*we should be able to turn on and off this service -how to get info about browser action?
+-how to turn on/off WiFi?